 His second book, Under Pressure, explores the good, the bad and the ugly of modern childrearing – and offers a blueprint for change.
 It was hailed by Time as a “gospel of the Slow Parenting movement.”

-Carl’s latest book, The Slow Fix, explores how to tackle complex problems in every walk of life, from health and relationships to business and politics, without falling for superficial, short-term quick fixes.
+Carl’s third book, The Slow Fix, explores how to tackle complex problems in every walk of life, from health and relationships to business and politics, without falling for superficial, short-term quick fixes.

-Carl recently joined the Advisory Board of Jack Media, which makes a Slow messaging app.
-He also sits on the Board of Trustees of Hewitt School in New York City.
+Carl is an advisor to Jack Media, which makes messaging apps, and sits on the Board of Trustees of Hewitt School in New York City.